 Purchasing

-Buy what the plant needs: vendors, requisitions, and purchase orders, from request through approval to receiving.
+Buy what the plant needs: suppliers, requisitions, and purchase orders, from request through approval to receiving.

 It covers:

-- Vendors are the suppliers you buy from (accounts, their contacts, and addresses), mirroring how customers work on the sell side.
+• Suppliers are the companies you buy from (accounts, their contacts, and addresses), mirroring how customers work on the sell side.

-- Purchase orders are the committed order sent to a vendor.
+• Purchase orders are the committed order sent to a supplier.
 Receiving against a PO brings material into inventory.

 The lifecycle

-- Once approved, it converts to a purchase order addressed to a chosen vendor.
+2. Once approved, it converts to a purchase order addressed to a chosen supplier.

-- The PO is sent; when goods arrive they are received in the warehouse, which posts the stock into inventory and lets the vendor bill flow to accounts payable.
+3. The PO is sent; when goods arrive they are received in the warehouse, which posts the stock into inventory and lets the supplier bill flow to accounts payable.

 The how-tos

-- Add a vendor to buy from.
-See Add a vendor.
+1. Add a supplier to buy from.
+See Add a supplier.

-- Create a purchase order and send the commitment to a vendor.
+3. Create a purchase order and send the commitment to a supplier.
 See Create a purchase order.

 For what each state means, see Requisition statuses and Purchase order statuses.